Thulium-Drake/ansible-role-ansible_controller/README.md

 A cronjob that checks if any keys are locked is run once per hour, it will generate a cron mail when locked keys are found.

-I found that ECC keys are not working that well on EL7, but do work fine on Debian 10+

 In order to unlock the GPG key, run the ```gpgkey -u``` command and provide the passphrase.

 To create a GPG key compatible for the Ansible Controller, follow the procedure below: